-- 32.2.
-Subject to R15, the Hearing Panel has the sole discretion in: - 32.2.1. deciding whether to receive evidence from witnesses and/or experts in person, by telephone, by video conference, or in writing; - 32.2.2. allowing, refusing or limiting any evidence or appearance of any witness and/or expert at the hearing; - 32.2.3. questioning witnesses and/or experts; and - 32.2.4. directing how a party may question witnesses and/or experts. - 32.3.
+- 32.1.
+The Hearing Panel has the power to decide on the admissibility, relevance and weight of any evidence and shall not be bound by any judicial or evidential rules in relation to such matters.
+Facts may be established by any reliable means. - 32.2.
+Subject to R15, the Hearing Panel has the sole discretion in: - 32.2.1. deciding whether to receive evidence from witnesses and/or experts in person, by telephone, by video conference, or in writing; - 32.2.2. allowing, refusing or limiting any evidence or appearance of any witness and/or expert at the hearing: - 32.2.3. questioning witnesses and/or experts; and - 32.2.4. directing how a party may question witnesses and/or experts. - 32.3.
 Subject to R32.2, the parties shall ensure the availability of the witnesses and/or experts whose statements and reports they have submitted before the hearing to be heard by the Hearing Panel and be responsible for the witnesses and/or experts' cost of attending the hearing. - 32.4.
 If a witness who has been requested to attend the hearing fails to appear, any witness statement or declaration related to that witness will be disregarded, unless the Hearing Panel decides otherwise in exceptional circumstances.
 The Hearing Panel may draw adverse inference against the party offering the witness (or against that party, if the witness is the party) from the witness' failure to appear. - 32.5.
 Where a witness appears at the hearing, before providing testimony, they shall first take an oath or affirm that they are telling the truth, in a manner directed by the Hearing Panel. - 32.6.
 Where a witness appears at the hearing, the Hearing Panel may allow direct examination of that witness, cross-examination of that witness, and re-examination of that witness regarding the matters on which they were cross-examined. - 32.7.
 Where a witness appears at the hearing but refuses or fails to answer questions put to them, the Hearing Panel may draw adverse inference against the party offering the witness (or against that party, if the witness is the party) from the witness' refusal or failure to answer.